sajalmundra/nse-ipo-cohort-analysis/README.md

 # NSE IPO Cohort & Performance Analysis

-**Do IPOs from "hot" market years underperform in the long run — and does a stock's opening-day pop actually predict anything?**
+**Do IPOs from "hot" market years underperform in the long run and does a stock's opening-day pop actually predict anything?**

-An end-to-end quantitative analysis of 397 NSE mainboard IPOs (2018–2025), built from raw data collection through statistical hypothesis testing, to answer two questions:
+An end-to-end quantitative analysis of 397 NSE mainboard IPOs (2018–2025), built from raw data collection through statistical hypothesis testing to answer two questions:

-1. **Cohort decay** — Do IPOs listed in high-volume, "frothy" years (2021 in particular) underperform IPOs from quieter years, once matched against the market?
+1. **Cohort decay** - Do IPOs listed in high-volume, "frothy" years (2021 in particular) underperform IPOs from quieter years once matched against the market?
-2. **Signal vs. noise** — Does a stock's listing-day pop % (or issue size, or investor subscription levels) predict its long-term performance, or is it a red herring?
+2. **Signal vs. noise** - Does a stock's listing-day pop % (or issue size, or investor subscription levels) predict its long-term performance or is it a red herring?

 `Python` · `pandas` · `SQLite` · `scipy` · `yfinance` · `matplotlib`/`seaborn`